theforeman/foreman-documentation/guides/README.md

     make open-pdf

-Currently there are three different versions
+Currently there are three different versions:

 `make BUILD=foreman-el` - This is the default that is generated with `make html` or `pdf`.